genGit963/RV_NODE_JS/2. Asynchronous_Programming/01_promises_methods.md

 ## 3. `Promise.any()`

-`Promise.any()` takes an iterable of Promise objects and, as soon as one of the promises in the iterable fulfills, returns a single promise that resolves with the value from that promise.
+`Promise.any()` <br> It takes an iterable of Promise objects and, as soon as one of the promises in the iterable fulfills, returns a single promise that resolves with the value from that promise.
 If no promises in the iterable fulfill (i.e., all of the given promises are rejected), then the returned promise is rejected with an `AggregateError`, a special error that groups together individual errors.

 #### Example: